-Dr. Vicino specializes in the political economy of cities and suburbs, focusing on issues of metropolitan development, housing, and demographic analysis.
+A widely-cited scholar of Urban Affairs, Dr. Vicino specializes in the political economy of cities and suburbs, focusing on issues of metropolitan development, housing, and demographic analysis.
 He is the author of the five books, including: Suburban Crossroads: The Fight for Local Control of Immigration Policy (2013) and Transforming Race and Class in Suburbia: Decline in Metropolitan Baltimore (2008) and co-author of Global Migration: The Basics (2014) as well as the bestselling book Cities and Suburbs: New Metropolitan Realities in the US (2010).
 Most recently, he is the co-editor, with Bernadette Hanlon, of the book The Routledge Companion to the Suburbs (2019).
-He has also published numerous book chapters and research articles in leading peer-reviewed journals.
+He has also published numerous book chapters, essays, reviews, and research articles in leading peer-reviewed journals.
+He serves on various editorial boards including Journal of Race, Ethnicity and the City and Urban Planning.

 Dr. Vicino holds a PhD and MPP in Public Policy from the School of Public Policy at University of Maryland, Baltimore County.
 Additionally, he holds a BSc, cum laude, with departmental honors in political science and communication studies, from the University of Miami in Coral Gables, Florida.